rdegges/rdegges-blog/articles/2012/writing-habit-thoughts-continued.md

 development at a much higher level), I had a major realization: **I am not a good writer**.

-My ability to write on topics that made **me** excited was almot non-existent.
+My ability to write on topics that made **me** excited was almost non-existent.
 Sure, I could produce specially crafted five paragraph essays to explain a piece of literature--but writing a clear and concise technical article?
 No way.

-Even though I love technology and programming, and eagerly wanted to write about the various things I was working on, and techniques I was learning--I simply didn't have the skillset to make it happen.
+Even though I love technology and programming, and eagerly wanted to write about the various things I was working on, and techniques I was learning--I simply didn't have the skill set to make it happen.
 Articles I wrote came out jumbled, disorganized, and chaotic.

 At the time, I simply thought that if I chose to write whenever I had